 Often a cause of confusion!
 And the situation is often further muddled by event organisers having prize categories which do not relate to the official age categories...

-Where we publish age categories in the results they are based on the athlete's date of birth as provided by the organisers and the most common issue is where people believe that they are in a different category because they don't realise that the ages are calculated on a specific date rather than the date of the event.
+Where we publish age categories in the results they are based on the athlete's date of birth and the most common issue is where people believe that they are in a different category because they don't realise that the ages are calculated on a specific date rather than the date of the event.

 Oh, and if your category is down as 'YOB" or 'UNK' then it's generally because there was something wrong with the date you entered and we cannot work out your age.
 Usually it's because you put the current year in there rather than the actual year of birth.
-You can fix this in MY PROFILE for future events but do also remember to fix it in MY ATHLETES as well so any other events you have already entered get updated.
+You can fix this in the entry Ticket for that event.

 Triathlon, duathlon and aquathlon events run under British Triathlon/ITU/WTC (Ironman) rules